-Consumptions ($C_f, C_m$) are financed by the labor income and non-labor earnings from asset ownership.
+Consumptions ($C_f, C_m$) are financed by the labour income and non-labour earnings from asset ownership.
 Thus, the usual household budget constraint is:

-where $w_j$ denotes the wages and $Y$ captures non-labor income (e.g., farm profits, transfers, asset income).
+where $w_j$ denotes the wages and $Y$ captures non-labour income (e.g., farm profits, transfers, asset income).
 In presence of negative shock such as floods and droughts, physical assets ($Y'(\theta)<0$) are destroyed and wages can fall ($w_i'(\theta)<0$).

 Home production function produces good $H$ (e.g., domestic and care work) which depends on contributions by both family members and shock parameter.
 An extreme climate event ($\theta$) can increase the amount of time required to complete household responsibilities (e.g., water collection, caregiving), or can reduce the productivity of time spent on household work.
 It is given by